 #1: Consider the age of your kids

 The age of your kids makes a big difference in what you do on a family vacation.
 If you have a young baby that isn’t walking yet, the world is your oyster.
-Seriously, grab your baby carrier and go wherever you want – your little one will be content to spend mass amounts of time-strapped to your chest.
+Seriously, grab your baby carrier, put some baby travel toys in your purse, and go wherever you want – your little one will be content to spend mass amounts of time-strapped to your chest.